Linos1391/LocalAssistant/README.md

 ```
 echo $PWD
-echo $PATH
 ```

-The first path is your path to locas.cmd file (called as `<your_path>`).
-The second one is your PATH variable (called as `<PATH>`).
+The path is your path to locas.cmd file (called as `<your_path>`).
 Remember to left it somewhere so you will not forget.

 <br>

 Change permission so we can access later:

 ```
 chmod a+x locas.cmd